HOMELESSNESS IN SOUTHWEST MONTANA

 Who Is Being Impacted

 There is no one type of person experiencing homelessness in Montana.
-Families with children, older adults, veterans, and people living with health or mental health challenges are all represented in the data.
+Families with children, older adults, veterans, people who are working, survivors of violence, and people living with health or mental health challenges are all represented in the data.
+Housing instability often overlaps with other challenges, but the root issue is often simple: people cannot access housing they can afford.

 Children and families are affected